-When listening is taught in person or during online karate classes for kids, the benefit flows to the whole family if they’re aware of the teachings.
-The connection between the instructor and student is considered central in the best martial arts for kids.
+When listening skills are taught in person or through online karate classes for kids, the advantage extends to the entire family if they are aware of the lessons.
+In the finest martial arts for kids, the relationship between the instructor and the student is vital.
 It goes beyond the physical movement, fostering a culture of belonging to the elite class earning the title of a martial artist.

 4. Do the work and the ranks will follow